rust-lang/rfcs/text/0000-constants-in-patterns.md

 - Pointer types (raw pointers and function pointers): these compare by test the memory address for equality.
   It is unclear whether that should be considered "structural", but it is fairly clear that this should be considered a bad idea:
-  Rust makes basically no guarantees for when two function pointers are equal or inequal (the "same" function can be duplicated across codegen units and this have different addresses, and different functions can be merged when they compile to the same assembly and thus have the same address).
+  Rust makes basically no guarantees for when two function pointers are equal or unequal (the "same" function can be duplicated across codegen units and this have different addresses, and different functions can be merged when they compile to the same assembly and thus have the same address).
   Similarly, there are no or few guarantees for equality of pointers that are generated in constants.